ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 Ansible uses namespacing to organize module utilities.
 We store generic utilities in the root directory.
 For example, the shared code for parsing URLs is in ``lib/ansible/module_utils/urls.py``.
-We store code files with a more specific purpose live in more specific directories.
+Code files with a more specific purpose live in more specific directories.
 For example, modules related to EMC live in ``lib/ansible/modules/storage/emc/`` and the module utilities related to EMC live in ``lib/ansible/module_utils/storage/emc/``.
 Following this pattern with your own module utilities makes everything easy to find and use.